 Rainbow Acorn Sorting Set:

 Another cute option for a sorting set!
-I love the acorns and toddlers will love sorting by color!
+I love the acorns and young toddlers will love sorting by color!
 A great toy for development.

 Jungle magnetic play scene: